IdentityToday/api-endpoint/README.md

 ## Patch individual

 This endpoint is used to update an existing individual submission, or to deactivate an individual.
-It is an HTTPS PATCH request to the specified URL.
+It is an HTTPS `PATCH` request to the specified URL.

 The individual to update is identified by their `uid` returned from `/add-individual`, provided as a query parameter.

-If `firstNames`, `fullNames`, `surname`, or `dateOfBirth` changes, the individual will be automatically re-screened against Dow Jones and the underlying association/case will be replaced.
+If a first name (`firstNames` or the legacy alias `fullNames`), `surname`, or `dateOfBirth` change is detected, the individual will automatically be re-screened against Dow Jones and the underlying association/case will be replaced.

-`firstNames` is the preferred field name. `fullNames` remains supported as a backwards-compatible alias.
-If both `firstNames` and `fullNames` are provided, they must contain the same value.
+`product` is patched as a top-level field, matching the `/add-individual` request structure.

 ### Request